lcdm-uiuc/info490-fa15/Week9/README.md

 ![Data Processing Comic](images/BBQ.gif)
 ## Introduction to Data Processing ##

-In this week, you will learn about basic data processing tasks.
-First we will discuss different data file formats like text, XML, JSON, and HDF.
-Next, we will discuss data parsing, which is used to extract data from structured data formats.
-Finally, we will use these skills to make a Chloropeth visualization.
+In this week, you will learn about different data formats.
+First we will discuss the text data format, which will include the .csv and .txt files.
+Next, we will discuss JSON files.
+Finally, we will discuss XML files and how to read and write them.

 ### Objectives ###

 #####By the end of this lesson, you should accomplish the following learning objectives:######

-- Understand the different unstructured and structured text data formats.
-- Understand how to use a parsing library to extract information from a data file.
+- Understand how to read and write and XML formatted file.
-- Understand how the document object model.
-- Understand how to extract data from website.
+- Understand how to read and write a CSV file.
-- Understand how to make a Chloropeth visualization.
+- Understand how to read and write a JSON file.

 ### Activities and Assignments ###